-As discussed above, the average person will only require 0.8 grams per kg of weight as his protein intake a day.
+As discussed above, the average person only requires 0.8 grams per kg of weight as their protein intake a day.
 To calculate what you need, take your weight and multiply it by 0.8.

 70 kg * 0.8 g/kg = 56 g per day

-However, athletes and bodybuilders usually require more protein in their day; two to three times more than what you and I need.
-Athletes are recommended 1.4 to 2 g per kg (9) body weight, while bodybuilders may require 2.3 to 3.1 g per kg of lean body mass (1).
-Thus, a 95 kg competitive bodybuilder with 6% body fat (12) might require:
+However, athletes and bodybuilders generally require more protein in a day – two to three times more than what you or I need.
+Athletes are recommended to consume 1.4 to 2 g per kg (9) of their body weight, while bodybuilders may require 2.3 to 3.1 g per kg of lean body mass (1).
+Therefore, a 95 kg competitive bodybuilder with 6% body fat (12) may require:

 95 kg * 94% = 89.3 kg lean body mass

 89.3 x 2.5 g/kg = 223 g of protein per day